-To link to this resource use: https://libraries.indiana.edu/resources/baltimoreafroamerican
+To link to this database use: https://libraries.indiana.edu/databases/baltimoreafroamerican

-Access to the Baltimore Afro-American, one of the most widely circulated black newspapers on the Atlantic coast.
-It was the first black newspaper to have correspondents reporting on World War II, foreign correspondents, and female sports correspondents.
+Access to the Baltimore Afro-American, one of the most widely circulated Black newspapers on the Atlantic coast.
+It was the first Black newspaper to have correspondents reporting on World War II, foreign correspondents, and female sports correspondents.

 The Baltimore Sun reported on pivotal issues and events of the 19th and early 20th centuries: immigration, the slave trade, commerce, the Civil War, as well as Washington D.C. politics.